EdDataScienceEES/tutorial-evapp23/tut_template.md

 ## 2. Are interactive plots that much better?

 You may be asking yourself, why I am putting myself through more coding when I already know how to make plots using the ggplot2 package?
+That is because interactive plots are amazing in visualising data in a way that is really engaging.

+Interactive plots invite people to actively explore the data being presented to them rather than just looking at a static image.
+This helps with retention of what the plot is explaining as non-expert audiences can filter and custom the image and build their understanding.

+The one downside of interactive plots its that they are not appropriate for academic papers but they are commonly used for online websites and newspapers.

 ```r